yoctoproject/poky/documentation/ref-manual/classes.rst

    ASSUME_PROVIDED += "ccache-native"
    HOSTTOOLS += "ccache"

+Recipes can also explicitly disable `Ccache` support even when the :ref:`ref-classes-ccache` class is enabled, by setting the :term:`CCACHE_DISABLE` variable to "1".

 Using the :ref:`ref-classes-ccache` class can lead to unexpected side-effects.
 Using this class is not recommended.